|Address:||500 Third Ave. Chula Vista, CA 91910 Map|

 Under the jurisdiction of the San Diego County Sheriff’s Department, the South Bay Detention Facility (SBDF) is situated in the South Bay Regional Justice Center in Chula Vista, CA. For adult male inmates only, this jail includes no booking or intake function.
 Arrested individuals may be transferred to SBDF after booking at one of the other San Diego County correctional facilities.“Guests” of the 386-bed South Bay Detention Center include detainees and inmates sentenced for California misdemeanor and felony crimes.
 The majority of inmates here are awaiting sentencing or serving sentences of one year or less.

 The South Bay Jail is located about 20 miles south of downtown San Diego and about 10 miles from the Mexican border.
-The physical address and main phone number of the jail is:

 The detailed information below is provided for incoming Chula Vista Jail inmates and their family and friends.
 Sponsored by the California criminal defense lawyers team, this page covers the following topics: